SamStudio8/dbot-stats/README.md

   }
 }
 ```
 Note you should validate the reply itself.
-If ```server``` or ```channel``` pertain to invalid keys, the reply will be ```null```.
+If ```server``` or ```channel``` pertain to invalid keys, the reply will be ```false```.
+Also worth noting is that requested fields which do not match to a property of the channel will not be in the fields sub-object.

-###getChanUsersStats(\<server\>, \<channel\>, [field(s)])
+###getChanUsersStats(\<server\>, \<channel\>, \<field(s)\>)
 Calls ```getUserStats``` for each user on the ```server``` with a key for the specified ```channel```.<br />
 These users are discovered with a call to ```__getChanUsers```.
 This function is typically used for the web interface when displaying lists of users in a channel with associated stats data.
 A successful reply will follow the following format;
 ```
 {
-  "code":           Response code, currently not used.
-0 is good.
-                    Non zero is not good and means you will not be reading your API reply today.
   "users":          An object containing a response for each user with data for the selected channel.
   {
-    "name":         The primary name of the user for which the object pertains to.
+    "<user>":       The primary name of the user for which the object pertains to.
-    "code":         User response code, currently not used.
-0 is good.
-                    A non zero value will indicate a form of failure (user doesn't exist etc.) and should be considered a warning not to rely on the existence of the properties expected below.
     {
+      "display":    Either the alias and primary nick in the form 'alias (primary)' or if the name is not an alias, simply the primary nick itself.
+      "primary":    The primary nick of the profile.
+      "online":     A boolean to indicate whether the user is currently in the channel.
+      "active":     A boolean to indicate whether this user has been active in the channel.
-      "fields":     An object containing a response for each requested field.
+      "fields":     An object containing a response for each valid field of the request.
       {
-        "name":     The name of the field requested is used as the key for each field response object.
+        "<field>":  The name of the field requested is used as the key for each field response object.
         {
-          "code":   Field response code, currently not used.
-0 is good.
-                    A non-zero value will indicate failure and the properties below may be unavailable.
+          "name":   The name of the field requested.
           "data":   Formatted data, the result of this.format(this.data) on the data field in question.
                     For example, for wpl this result would be formatted to 2dp and appended with ' wpl'.
           "raw":    Raw data, the value of the data field before it was formatted.